 It is cloudy and quite muggy but hasn’t begun to rain yet.
 We window shop on our way back to the hotel where we are informed that we will ride to the reception with VDMFK President Eros Bonamini and his wife and niece.
 There is time for lunch and a change to our formal clothes.
 By the time we are all ready the rain has come and the traffic is building.
 We arrive in plenty of time and meet our volunteer who shows us around the building and escorts us to a VIP lounge.
-It is a pleasure to meet with my fellow artists including Soon yi Oh from Korea and Wei der Chang from Taiwan.
+It is a pleasure to meet with my fellow artists including Soon yi Oh from Korea.

 Taiwan’s Vice President Annette Lu who welcomes us graciously and tours the exhibition with other dignitaries opens the exhibition with remarks.
 The marvelous paintings are inspiring and several artists are demonstrating their various techniques.
 I know I could never master the Asian style of painting but hope to give it a try.
 I have two small works on view, a European village scene and a geometric abstraction of a peace symbol that was used in a previous publication by the VDMFK.